Accurate transcripts aren't just about picking the right tool. They depend on the factors that affect quality and how well you optimize each step.

 8. Optimize Video and Audio Format Settings

-Technical encoding settings affect how well AI models can process your audio.
+Encoding settings affect how well AI can process your audio.

 - Bitrate: 192 kbps minimum for lossy formats (320 kbps preferred)

-If your source video has poor audio encoding, extract and re-encode the audio with better settings before transcription.
+If your source video has bad encoding, extract and re-encode with better settings before transcription.

 9. Leverage Timestamps and Context

-- Click any word to jump to that exact moment in the video
+- Click any word to jump to that moment

 - Listen to unclear sections in context

-VidNotes Pro Tip: Use the time-synced transcript view to play video and follow along with highlighted text, catching errors in real-time during your first review.
+VidNotes tip: Use the time-synced transcript view to play the video and follow along with highlighted text.
+Catches errors during your first pass.

 10. Review and Correct Systematically

-Even the best AI transcription requires light editing.
-A systematic review process maximizes efficiency.
+Even great AI transcription needs light editing.
+A systematic review keeps it efficient.

 -